myaaghubi/f3-captcha/README.md

 ## Customization

 ### - Style
-Default captcha template contains the bootstrap class which can change by developer, check out `ui/captcha/captcha.html`.
+The default captcha template can be changed by the developer, check out `ui/captcha/captcha.html`.

 ### - Font
 The default font is `monofont.ttf`, you can add your font in `ui/fonts/` and set the font name in config file.